noble/node-bluetooth-hci-socket/README.md

     Bluetooth: Introduce user channel flag for HCI devices
     Bluetooth: Refactor raw socket filter into more readable code

-Note that because gatt uses HCI_CHANNEL_USER, once gatt has opened the device no other program may access it.
+Note that using HCI_CHANNEL_USER, once a socket is opened, no other program may access the device.

-Before starting a gatt program, make sure that your BLE device is down:
+Before starting a program in this mode, make sure that your BLE device is down:

     sudo hciconfig
     sudo hciconfig hci0 down  # or whatever hci device you want to use